Kalabasa/leanrada.com/src/pages/works/canvaenterprise.md

 ![screenshot](../img/canvaenterprise_1.jpg)

-One of my first projects at Canva was a page that showcases Canva Enterprise.
+One of my first projects at Canva was a page that showcases **Canva Enterprise**.
 I was responsible for the dev work on its front page.

 It has some cool animations.